RGraph is a JavaScript charts library based on

 </script>

-You can have as many chart types as you want with the CombinedChart class, though the Bar should be the first one that you add to it.
-Because it's a common combination the CombinedChart class changes the Line chart margins to match the Bar charts.
+You can have as many chart types as you want with the CombinedChart class, but the Bar chart should be the first one that you

-When you create an object it's added to the ObjectRegistry
+When you create an object it's added to the ObjectRegistry automatically so that it can be redrawn as needed. objects are

-indexed by canvas ID and also by UID.
+indexed by canvas id and also by uid.
 This means that you can quickly get hold of all of the pertinent objects for a

 given canvas, or one particular object if you need it.
 The following methods are available: